tflann/denver-roofing/README.md

-# Spokane Roofing Company Website
+# Denver Roofing Company Website

-A modern, high-performance website for an established roofing company in Spokane, WA.
+A modern, high-performance website for an established roofing company in Denver, CO.
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features